-Campus Advocate (Students, Faculty & Staff) Samantha Godfrey, Health Education Coordinator and Campus Advocate Dyson Wellness Center 630-637-5550, normal business hours
+Campus Advocate (Students, Faculty & Staff)

+Tatiana Sifri, Director of Dyson Wellness Center 630-637-5550, normal business hours

-- Provides technical assistance and an overview of the on and off campus options available. - Helps with confidential reporting to the College, the Assistant Vice President of Equity, Diversity, and Inclusion and/or law enforcement. - Serves as an advisor of choice and may attend all meetings that are part of on- and off-campus processes.
+- Provides technical assistance and an overview of the on- and off-campus options available. - Helps with confidential reporting to the College, the Assistant Vice President of Equity, Diversity, and Inclusion and/or law enforcement.

+Serves as an advisor of choice and may attend all meetings that are part of on and off-campus processes.